 The Group manages its capital to ensure that entities in the Group will be able to continue as a going concern while maximising the return to stakeholders through the optimisation of the debt and equity balance.
-The Group's overall strategy remains unchanged from prior year.
+The Group's overall strategy remains unchanged from prior year, the management will maintain a heathy gearing ratios and net current asset position to support its business and maximise stakeholders value.